apiel/async-cache/packages/vue-async-cache/README.md

 ### useAsyncCacheWatch

 `useAsyncCacheWatch` helper is used for watching a specific response, allowing to automatically update the state of a component.
-This helper return the same attributes as `asyncCache` plus 3 extra attributes `load`, `response` and `error`.
+This helper return the same attributes as `asyncCache` plus 3 extra attributes, `getResponse` and `getError`.

 To use `useAsyncCacheWatch`, you need to provide some parameters, the first given parameter is the function you want to cache.
 The next parameters are the parameters you would have providen to the function you want to cache.
 It is actually exactly the same parameters as for `asyncCache.call` method.